Annual Report 2025

 We re-stated our core that is ‘sourcing with respect’ and shared what this means in practice:

-- botanicals impact people and biodiversity in sourcing areas
+botanicals benefit people and biodiversity in sourcing areas

 UEBT’s 2030 strategy supports our vision of a world in which all people and biodiversity thrive, and our mission to regenerate nature and secure a better future for people through ethical sourcing of ingredients from biodiversity.